-The University of Kansas Field Station, a unit of the Kansas Biological Survey, provides research awards to encourage undergraduate and graduate student research at our field station during 2017.
+The University of Kansas Field Station, a unit of the Kansas Biological Survey, if offering research awards to encourage undergraduate and graduate student research at our field station during 2018.

 - KU Field Station Undergraduate Student Research Award (one $1,000 award): This award is for a meritorious KU undergraduate student who will conduct some portion of field-based research at the KU Field Station in the award year.

-- Mari F. Pesek Graduate Research Award (one $1,000 award): This award is for a meritorious KU graduate student who will conduct field-based research at KUFS and/or within the state of Kansas in the award year.
-This is the only award that does not specifically require some portion of the research to be conducted at the KU Field Station.
-Field-based research anywhere in Kansas is encouraged.
+- Mari F. Pesek Graduate Research Award (one $1,000 award): This award is for a meritorious KU graduate student who will conduct field-based research at the KU Field Station in the award year.

-- Baldwin Woods Conservation Award (one award of $500-$1,000): This award is for a meritorious KU graduate or undergraduate student who will conduct research at or based on the KU Field Station’s Baldwin Woods Forest Preserve in the award year.
+- Baldwin Woods Conservation Award (one $500-$1,000 award): This award is for a KU graduate or undergraduate student who will conduct field-based research at the KU Field Station’s Baldwin Woods Forest Preserve in the award year.

 Who can apply?
 Undergraduate and graduate students from the University of Kansas.

-- A one- to two-page proposal that includes a project title and a brief description of the objectives, methods, expected products, and significance of the proposed work.
+- A one- to two-pagesummary of the proposed research that includes a project title and a brief description of the objectives, methods, expected products and significance of the proposed work.

 - A curriculum vitae.